r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/clang17/README.txt

 2023-09-20: the fedora-clang checks has switched to LLVM 17.0.1 so this area will not be updated.
-It still contains check logs for packages which have been archived before that date.
+It still contains check logs for packages which have been archived before or on that date.

-Tests as for the main fedora-clang checks but using LLVM 17.0.1 including flang-new as the Fortran compiler.
+Tests as for the main fedora-clang checks but using LLVM pre-17 including flang-new as the Fortran compiler.
 Other details as for
 https://www.stats.ox.ac.uk/pub/bdr/Rconfig/r-devel-linux-x86_64-fedora-clang .